prooph/event-store/docs/migration.md

 ## DB migrations

-If you are using v6 with MySQL (using doctrine adpater) and you want to switch to v7 with MySQL (using pdo-event-store), you need to upgrade your database before you do this.
+If you are using v6 with MySQL (using doctrine adpater) and you want to switch to v7 with MySQL (using pdo-event-store), you need to upgrade your database before you do this (same for other db vendors of course).
 The way events are persisted have changed and you cannot simply update your source code to make this change.
 You need to write a migration script, take the database offline, perform the migration and go back online.

+Things to do to migrate:
+- Read all events
+- Update event metadata
+- Persist the event back to a new stream created with v7

+This would need to be done for all event streams.

 As this is a very tough job, we don't provide any migration script currently and for some applications a downtime is not acceptable, then v7 might not be the right choice for you, use it when you can take the application offline for a while